 Action: Maintain consistency with ADU state law in the County Ordinance Code.
 Promote ADU construction in highresource areas/areas of concentrated affluence.
+Discuss the option of ADUs with applicants when the call or come in to the planning counter.

 Background: Accessory dwelling units (ADUs) are attached or detached dwelling units that provide complete, independent living facilities for one or more persons that are located on the same lot as or in the primary residence and includes permanent provisions for living, sleeping, cooking and sanitation.
 Integrating ADUs in existing neighborhoods is a means of increasing the supply of affordable by design rental housing.
 The development of ADUs is also effective in dispersing affordable housing throughout the unincorporated areas and can provide housing to lowerand moderate-income individuals and families, as well as seniors and persons with disabilities.
 The County is currently updating its ADU ordinance to allow for the sale of an ADU separate from the primary residence pursuant to Government Code Section 65852.26.
 The County will continue to update its ADU ordinance to comply with current state law as needed during the planning period.
 The County will continue to further promote accessory dwellings.
 ADUs provide added housing without added land cost, and as such, are more likely to be affordable to low- and moderate-income households on the rental market when compared to a conventional single-family dwelling on the rental market.
 The County will monitor production of ADUs as the planning period progresses and will consider implementation of additional actions if numbers of ADUs are not meeting target numbers anticipated in this Housing Element.
 The County has promoted the application of ADUs by streamlining the process and making the application available on the website.
-To promote housing mobility opportunities, the County will prioritize promotion of ADUs in high resource areas, such as Alhambra Valley, Reliez Valley, Briones, Alamo, Diablo, and Castle Hill areas while also continuing to encourage ADU production in all communities where affordable housing is needed.
+To promote facilitate housing mobility opportunities, the County will prioritize promotion of ADUs in high resource and RCAA areas, such as Alhambra Valley, Vine Hill, Reliez Valley/Briones, Saranap, Alamo, Blackhawk, Diablo, and Castle Hill areas while also continuing to encourage ADU production in all communities where affordable housing is needed.